 Senator Daniel Patrick Moynihan tries to get the Social Security payroll tax rescinded on the grounds that if Congress is going to spend the baby-boomers Social Security in place of taxing people for Bush's war, the tax should be abolished and Social Security should be returned to a pay-as-you-go program.
 Mr. Moynihan was trying to protect the Social Security Fund not undermine it.

-A November 5, 1990 Congress passes The Budget Enforcement Act.
-Though it had been stated in the original Social Security Bill that the trust fund would be kept separate from the general revenue and spending funds, this new law restated the premise and made an actual law against doing otherwise.
+A November 5, 1990 Congress passed The Budget Enforcement Act.
+Though it had been stated in the original Social Security Bill that the Trust Fund would be kept separate from the general revenue and spending funds, this new law restated the premise and made an actual law against doing otherwise.
 But regardless President Clinton and now president Bush decided to disregard this law and continue including the Social Security Trust Fund and its ever growing surpluses due to the Baby Boomer tax increase of 1983.

 Every president from Lyndon Johnson forward was guilty of misappropriating the social Security Trust fund money.
 They did this basically to make their deficit spending look better to the electorate and in Clinton's case to make his surpluses appear to be greater than they really were.